CiscoDevNet/secure-firewall/Demo/devwks-2984/readme.md

 This indicates that the UUID for domain devnet-d01 is 27f4034d-208f-c9b6-6724-000000000001.
 In different pods, the UUID will be different.
 Make sure you only use the UUID for your assigned domain!

 ## Task 03: Update vars.yml with the UUID.

-Open `vars.yml` file and replace the domain_uuid with the UUID you determined in Task 02.
+Open `vars.yml` file and ensure the domain_uuid is the UUID you determined in Task 02.

 ## Task 04: Register the FTDv that was pre-created into your FMC domain